Can I legally drive in Colorado after smoking marijuana?

 By driving in Colorado, you give your “express consent” to take a chemical test if you are lawfully arrested for DUI or DWAI.6 This does not refer to the roadside preliminary breath test an officer may ask you to take after a traffic stop.7 Unless and until you have actually been arrested, you are not obligated to take a chemical test.

 If you are actually arrested, however, refusing a Colorado DUI chemical test has serious consequences.
 If alcohol use is suspected, you will be offered your choice of a DUI breath test or DUI blood test.
-If, however, the officer reasonably believes you were using drugs, you may be required to take a blood test instead or as well.
+If, however, the officer reasonably believes you were using drugs, you may be required to take a blood test instead of -- or in addition to -- a breath test.

 - Jail time (especially if you have a prior drunk/drugged driving conviction),